Decatur in Morgan County, Alabama — The American South (East South Central)

 Topics and series.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 In addition, it is included in the Alabama Historical Association series list.
 A significant historical year for this entry is 1833.

 Location.
 34° 36.809′ N, 86° 59.178′ W. Marker is in Decatur, Alabama, in Morgan County.
-Marker is on Railroad Street Northwest east of Vine Street, on the left when traveling east.
+It is on Railroad Street Northwest east of Vine Street, on the left when traveling east.
 It is at the old Southern Railway Depot.
 Touch for map.
 Marker is at or near this postal address: 701 Railroad St NW, Decatur AL 35601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Old Decatur Historic District / Historic Depot (here, next to this marker); “An Affair Most Important to Us” - The Federal Right, October 27-28, 1864 (within shouting distance of this marker); African American Heritage in Old Town Decatur, Alabama (about 300 feet away, measured in a direct line); Old Town Historic District (about 400 feet away); Votes for Women (about 400 feet away); “A Hard Nut To Crack” - Federal Defenses at Decatur (about 500 feet away); Dancy-Polk House (circa 1829) (about 500 feet away); Historic Downtown/Founders Park (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Old Decatur Historic District / Historic Depot (here, next to this marker); An Affair Most Important to Us - The Federal Right, October 27-28, 1864 (within shouting distance of this marker); African American Heritage in Old Town Decatur, Alabama (about 300 feet away, measured in a direct line but has been replaced with another marker now near it); Old Town Historic District (about 400 feet away); Votes for Women (about 400 feet away); A Hard Nut To Crack - Federal Defenses at Decatur (about 500 feet away); Parker-Hayes Boarding House and Tourist Home (about 500 feet away); Dancy-Polk House (circa 1829) (about 500 feet away).
 Touch for a list and map of all markers in Decatur.

 More about this marker.
 In 2010 it was located near 34° 36.873′ N, 86° 58.999′ W, at the intersection of Wilson Street Northeast (Alternate U.S. 72) and Harborview Drive Northeast, on the right when traveling north on Wilson Street Northeast.
 This was likely where it was originally erected in 1952.

-Photographed By Lugnuts, November 25, 2018
+Photographed by Lugnuts, November 25, 2018

 3. First Railroad Marker